nickbobolea/flow-header/README.md

 #### Mesh Reconstruction

-The `reconstructParMesh` utility reads the individual processor mesh file and updates the mesh files in the `constant/polyMesh` folder.
+The `reconstructParMesh` utility reads the sub-domain (processor) `snappyHexMesh` mesh and updates the mesh in the `constant/polyMesh` folder.
 The `reconstructParMesh` utility is executed in the case folder using:

 ```
 reconstructParMesh -latestTime -constant | tee log.07.reconstructParMesh
 ```

-After the `snappyHexMesh` mesh is reconstructed, the individual processor mesh files can be removed using:
+After the `snappyHexMesh` mesh is reconstructed, the sub-domain (processor) mesh can be removed using:

 ```
 rm -rf processor* > /dev/null 2>&1